priyadharshinitc/Error-Makes-Clever/Greenden/README.md

 * **HTML:** Provides the structure and content for the website.
 * **Tailwind CSS:** Used for styling the visual elements and creating the layout.
-* **JavaScript:** For dynamic features like the side navbar for mobile devices and search functionality.
+* **JavaScript:** For dynamic features like the side navbar for mobile devices, interactive video popup and search functionality.
 * **Flexbox:** Offers a flexible box model for creating dynamic and responsive layouts.
 * **Grid:** Provides a more structured layout system for precise control over the page structure.